 California State Capitol Museum

-Note: Due to COVID-19 pandemic, the museum is temporarily closed to the public; however, the Capitol Park remains open daily.
+Note: Due to the COVID-19 pandemic, the museum is temporarily closed to the public; however, the Capitol Park remains open daily.